60frames/jestpack/README.md

 Another solution is to [strip the non-standard Webpack features using the script pre-processor](https://github.com/atecarlos/webpack-babel-jest) however, depending what features you're using, it's often not possible or means you're left unable to test integral code.

-Jest Webpack therefore takes a different approach and attempts to solve the problem by extending Jest's default `HasteModuleLoader` to support Webpack's internal module system.
+Jest Webpack therefore takes a different approach and attempts to solve the problem by ~~extending~~ replacing Jest's default `HasteModuleLoader` to support Webpack's internal module system.

 ## Setup
 ### Jest Config